Welcome to day 25 of the zero waste challenge.

 - Essential oil ( optional)

-Once I learned to add a couple more drops of essential oil to the mixture, I was cleaning away.
+Once I learned to add a couple more drops of essential oil to the mixture, I cleaned away.

 For today’s challenge, I want you to have a look at your cleaning cupboard or get your wife to put out all the cleaning products you guys use in your home.

 Check the Hazardous symbols.
-Make sure you don’t flush any of these down the drain as they will contaminate the drinking water and can cause corrosion of pipes.
+Ensure you don’t flush any of these down the drain as they will contaminate the drinking water and cause corrosion of pipes.

 Check what they are made of.
 Use them, or if you are too worried about the ingredients, see if you can dispose of it.